 Quadency considers Social Engineering attacks against Quadency employees be a violation of Program Policies.
 Researchers engaging in Social Engineering attacks against Quadency employees will be banned from the Quadency Bug Bounty program.
 We define Social Engineering as acts that influence people to perform security-impacting actions or divulge confidential information.

-- Critical Impact: Attackers can read or modify Sensitive Data in a system, execute arbitrary code on the system.
+Critical Impact: Attackers can read or modify Sensitive Data in a system, and execute arbitrary code on the system.

-- Low Impact: Attackers can gain small amounts of unauthorized, low sensitivity information impacting a subset of users, or slightly impact accuracy and performance of system.
+Low Impact: Attackers can gain small amounts of unauthorized, low sensitivity information impacting a subset of users, or slightly impact the accuracy and performance of the system.

 Severity is determined as a combination of Impact and Exploitability.
 For example: